zen-browser/docs/content/faq.md

 Your support helps the team maintain and enhance Zen Browser for everyone!

+## **"Zen Browser is damaged and can't be opened" on MacOS**
+If you encounter the message "Zen Browser is damaged and can't be opened" on macOS, it is likely because Zen Browser is not signed with an official Apple Developer License.
+This triggers macOS's Gatekeeper security feature, which prevents unsigned or unverified apps from running.
+*If you encounter this error please follow our [[install-macos | Installing Zen Browser on MacOS]] guide*

 ## **How to switch tabs by scrolling?**
 To switch tabs by scrolling in Zen Browser, you need to enable this feature by changing a setting in the browser's configuration.
 Here's how you can do it: